 Coordination with various regulatory agencies is ongoing, and mitigation measures will be further determined as part of the environmental permitting during the design process.
+CTDEEP has indicated, through a comment on the Draft EA document, that a mitigation ratio of at least 3:1 will be required for impacts to wetlands arising from the preferred alternative (Appendix H).
 The project sponsors will adhere to special conditions and mitigation measures that may emerge through these coordination processes.